AbdoXmDevos/Sowit_test/README.md

 ## What is this project?

 This project is a modern Android app that makes geographical area management intuitive and powerful.
-Whether you're planning routes, marking territories, or organizing locations, MapZone provides the tools you need with a beautiful, user-friendly interface.
+Whether you're planning routes, marking territories, or organizing locations, it provides the tools you need with a beautiful, user-friendly interface.

 ## Getting Started